imixs/imixs-cloud/doc/SETUP.md

 The following section describes the setup procedure of _Imixs-Cloud_ to run a kubernetes cluster into a productive environment for small and medium organisations.

+## Hostnames

+To enable communication between your cluster nodes using short names, make sure that on each node the short host names a listed in the /etc/hosts with the public or private IP addresses.

+## The Cluster-User

+** Note:**
+In Imixs-Cloud you should always work with a non-root, sudo privileged cluster user.
+So first make sure that you have defined a cluster-user on your master node and also on all your worker nodes.

+To create a cluster-user follow the next steps and replace '{username}' with the name of our cluster user you have choosen.

+	$ useradd -m {username} -s /bin/bash
+	$ passwd {username}
+	$ echo "{username} ALL = (root) NOPASSWD:ALL" | sudo tee /etc/sudoers.d/{username}
+	$ sudo chmod 0440 /etc/sudoers.d/{username}

+Next create a SSH key on the master node and distribute the public key to each worker node.
+Leave the passphrase and filename empty

+	# login with your cluster user
+	$ su {username}
+	$ ssh-keygen

+The keys will be stored in the .ssh/ directory.

+Now you can copy the key to all worker nodes

+	ssh-copy-id {username}@node1
+	ssh-copy-id {username}@node2

+## Setup

 For a quick setup you can clone the git repository and start the setup:

 1) install git